-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 4.3 Action: Educational Partner Engagement Need: Feedback from teachers, administrators, and counselors, state that the parents of English Learners, LTELs, low-income, and foster youth students are less involved in their student's educational activities.
+ΙΛΩΝΙΙΙΩΛ ΝΙΔΩΛΙΕΙ How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide This action is designed to meet the needs most associated with increased communication and involvement of the parents of English Learners, low-income and foster youth.
+However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
+4.3 Action: Educational Partner Engagement Need: Feedback from teachers, administrators, and counselors, state that the parents of English Learners, LTELs, low-income, and foster youth students are less involved in their student's educational activities.
 Results from our school survey show that our parents report that 86% feel encouraged to participate.
 Parents and teachers provided feedback indicating that they support the value of educational partners.
 Scope: Schoolwide According to our educational partners, parent involvement is essential to effective schooling and the overall academic success of these students.
 Sustaining educational partner engagement requires expenses for such things as communications, outreach, materials, activities, and transportation.
 We believe in the importance of parents feeling encouraged to participate.
-We expect that the community liaison in coordination with our staff will utilize these resources to increase positive two- way communication with our EL, FY, and LI parents using written, verbal, and virtual communications.
+We expect that the community liaison in coordination with our staff will utilize these resources to increase positive two-way communication with our EL, FY, and LI parents using written, verbal, and virtual communications.
 This action is done on an ongoing basis throughout the school year.
 We will continue this action, because we have witnessed the positive impact on schools when barriers to access are removed for our English learners, LTELs, low-income, and foster youth students.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 We expect that these actions will have a positive impact on the school survey results.
 We expect parents will report that over 85% feel encouraged to participate each year, based on the school survey.
 We will also consider input from the parents, students, and teachers.